-ISO ClaimSearch® is dedicated to adhering to confidentiality standards to ensure data is secure.
-ISO takes extensive measures to protect data entrusted to us and relies on ISO ClaimSearch users to do the same for data we entrust to them.
+ClaimSearch® is dedicated to adhering to confidentiality standards to ensure data is secure.
+We take extensive measures to protect data entrusted to us and relies on ClaimSearch users to do the same for data we entrust to them.

 Here is a list of things to do:

-- Use Claims Inquiry to investigate and adjust a claim reported to ISO ClaimSearch.
+- Use Claims Inquiry to investigate and adjust a claim reported to ClaimSearch.

 - Enter the actual claim number in the Investigations Query (IQ) tool for the reference claim number.

-- Refer claimants or insureds to ISO for a redacted copy of their personal ISO ClaimSearch match report.
+- Refer claimants or insureds to us for a redacted copy of their personal ClaimSearch match report.

-- Inform ISO to deactivate ISO ClaimSearch access when an employee leaves employment with your company or transfers to another job function.
+- Inform us to deactivate ClaimSearch access when an employee leaves employment with your company or transfers to another job function.

 - Encrypt laptops and lock screens when PCs are unattended.

-- Contact ISO if you need users to access ISO ClaimSearch through your company’s network and institute IP blocking as an added safety control.
+- Contact us if you need users to access ClaimSearch through your company’s network and institute IP blocking as an added safety control.

-- Review and familiarize yourself with the complete ISO ClaimSearch Privacy and Security Policies.
+- Review and familiarize yourself with the complete ClaimSearch Privacy and Security Policies.

 Here is a list of things not to do: